Upcoming Election dates & registration deadlines

 Registration Deadline

-In person registration at the county clerk's office must be done at least 30 days prior to the election in which you want to vote.
+In person registration at the county clerk's office must be done at least 30 days before the election.
 In most cases, circuit clerks and municipal clerks are available to register voters between 8:00 am and 5:00 pm.

 Mail in registration applications must be postmarked 30 days prior to the election.